Turquoise Stone: A North Star Gem

 After mining, North Star turquoise is tumbled to remove adhering bits of the yellowish-brown host rock.
 Clint’s “tumblers” are two rotary cement mixers, each of which he loads with water and 150 pounds of rough turquoise.
 The turquoise is first tumbled for two 12-hour periods and screened after each run, then put through a final three-day tumble.
 The tumbling medium is turquoise bits that are too small for inlay or jewelry use.

-Clint and Louisa then sort the tumbled turquoise by size and shape.
+Clint and Louisa then sort the tumbled turquoise stone by size and shape.
 Turquoise to be retained in its natural shape is sandblasted with 80-grit garnet at a pressure of 165 pounds per square inch to smooth the surface and remove any undesirable features.
 Stones destined for cutting are shaped on a 10-wheel lapidary unit with increments from an 80-grit rough-shaping wheel to a 14,000-grit fine-polishing wheel.

 Clint and Louisa, together with Katy Pickens, a silversmith from nearby Breckenridge, Colorado, make their own jewelry.